roryp/SemanticKernel-Basics/README.md

 2. Copy the file `conf.properties.example` to `conf.properties` (located in the `src/main/resources` directory).
 3. Update the `client.azureopenai.key` and `client.azureopenai.endpoint` properties with your Azure OpenAI key and URL respectively.
 These credentials are required to access the Semantic Kernel Planner API.

+The main class to demo the Semantic Kernel Planner is `DemoStepwiseplanner`.
+This class provides a comprehensive demonstration of the planner's capabilities and showcases its usage in various scenarios.

 ## Explanation